wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 Trying to keep/move data close to where the computation takes place is often called **improving data locality**.
 You may have encountered this term in computer architecture or operating systems courses/textbooks in the context of caches.
-Here we use it in the context of network proximity.
+Here, we use it in the context of network proximity.

 ### Better data locality for our workflow